gjwgit/aztext/README.md

 1.0,en,0.70,Peru:toured Ecuador:plantains,Location=Ecuador:Location=Peru
 ```

-If the command is not part of a pipeline the it will enter an
+If the command is not part of a pipeline then it will enter an
 interactive loop, prompting for a sentence, and analyzing that
 sentence.